Berkeley County, West Virginia

-Berkeley County is located in the Shenandoah Valley in the Eastern Panhandle region of West Virginia in the United States.
-The county is part of the Hagerstown-Martinsburg, MD-WV Metropolitan Statistical Area.
+Berkeley County is located in the Shenandoah Valley in the eastern panhandle region of West Virginia in the United States.
+The county is part of the Hagerstown–Martinsburg metropolitan area.
 As of the 2020 census, the county population was 122,076, making it the second-most populous of West Virginia's 55 counties, behind Kanawha County.
 The City of Martinsburg is the county seat.

 History

-Created on May 15, 1772 by an act of House of Burgesses from the northern third of Frederick County when it was part of Virginia, Berkeley County went on to become West Virginia's second-oldest county after that state seceded from Virginia in 1863, during the Civil War.
+Created on May 15, 1772, by an act of the House of Burgesses from the northern third of Frederick County when it was part of Virginia, Berkeley County went on to become West Virginia's second-oldest county after that state seceded from Virginia in 1863 during the Civil War.
 At the time of the county's formation, Berkeley County comprised areas that now are part of present-day Jefferson and Morgan counties in West Virginia.

 Most historians believe the county was named for Norborne Berkeley, Baron de Botetourt (1718–1770), Colonial Governor of Virginia from 1768 to 1770.
 West Virginia's Blue Book, for example, indicates Berkeley County was named in his honor.
 He served as a colonel in England's North Gloucestershire militia in 1761, and represented that division of the county in Parliament until he was made a peer in 1764.
-Having incurred heavy gambling debts, he solicited a government appointment and in July 1768, was made Governor of Virginia.
-In 1769, he reluctantly dissolved the House of Burgesses after it adopted resolutions opposing parliament's replacement of requisitions with parliamentary taxes as a means of generating revenue and a requirement the colonists send accused criminals to England for trial.
+Having incurred heavy gambling debts, he solicited a government appointment and in July 1768 was made Governor of Virginia.
+In 1769, he reluctantly dissolved the House of Burgesses after it adopted resolutions that opposed Parliament's replacement of requisitions with parliamentary taxes as a means of generating revenue and a requirement for accused American criminals to be sent to England for trial.

-Despite his differences with the House of Burgesses, Berkeley was well respected by the colonists, especially after he sent Parliament letters encouraging it to repeal the taxes.
+Despite his differences with the House of Burgesses, Berkeley was well respected by the colonists, especially after he sent Parliament letters encouraging them to repeal the taxes.
 When Parliament refused to rescind them, Governor Berkeley requested to be recalled.
-In appreciation of his efforts, the colonists erected a monument to his memory which stands in Williamsburg, and two counties were later named in his honor: Berkeley in present-day West Virginia and Botetourt in Virginia.
+In appreciation of his efforts, the colonists erected a monument to his memory in Williamsburg, and two counties were later named in his honor: Berkeley in present-day West Virginia and Botetourt in Virginia.

 Other historians claim Berkeley County may have been named in honor of Sir William Berkeley (1610–1677), who was born near London, graduated from Oxford University in 1629 and was appointed Governor of Virginia in 1642.
 He served as Governor until 1652 and was reappointed Governor in 1660.
 Berkeley presided over the colony during Bacon’s Rebellion of 1676, and was called back to England the following year.